awsdocs/amazon-cloudwatch-user-guide/doc_source/CloudWatch-Agent-Configuration-File-Details.md

  Many of these fields can include a `measurement` sections that lists the metrics you want to collect for that resource\.
 These `measurement` sections can either specify the complete metric name such as `swap_used`, or just the part of the metric name that will be appended to the type of resource\.
 For example, specifying `reads` in the `measurement` section of the `diskio` section causes the `diskio_reads` metric to be collected\.
 + `collectd` – Optional\.
 Specifies that you want to retrieve custom metrics using the `collectd` protocol\.
 You use `collectd` software to send the metrics to the CloudWatch agent\.
 For more information, see [Retrieve Custom Metrics with collectd](CloudWatch-Agent-custom-metrics-collectd.md)\.
 + `cpu` – Optional\.
 Specifies that CPU metrics are to be collected\.
 This section is valid only for Linux instances\.
-This section can include as many as three fields:
+You must include at least one of the `resources` and `totalcpu` fields for any CPU metrics to be collected\.
+This section can include the following fields:
   + `resources` – Optional\.
-Specifies that per\-cpu metrics are to be collected\.
+Specify this field with a value of `*` to cause per\-cpu metrics are to be collected\.
 The only allowed value is `*`\.
-If you include this field and value, per\-cpu metrics are collected\.
   + `totalcpu` – Optional\.
 Specifies whether to report cpu metrics aggregated across all cpu cores\.
 The default is true\.
   + `measurement` – Specifies the array of cpu metrics to be collected\.
 Possible values are `time_active`, `time_guest`, `time_guest_nice`, `time_idle`, `time_iowait`, `time_irq`, `time_nice`, `time_softirq`, `time_steal`, `time_system`, `time_user`, `usage_active`, `usage_guest`, `usage_guest_nice`, `usage_idle`, `usage_iowait`, `usage_irq`, `usage_nice`, `usage_softirq`, `usage_steal`, `usage_system`, and `usage_user`\.
 This field is required if you include `cpu`\.